freebasic/fbfrog/readme.txt

 - re-use TK_* enum as ASTNODE classes, replacing ASTCLASS_*
     (there's lots of overlap, and it doesn't matter if we have some enumconsts used as only tokens or ASTNODEs...)
-- add #pragma once in the final AST, not in the individual ASTs
-- only add #pragma once if final binding non-empty

 - Unparsable constructs should perhaps be handled automatically afterall, even though that will result in requiring hand-editing the generated .bi everytime.